hlh-restart/rtsx/README.md

 KNOWN BUGS:

  - Some configurations experience timeout/reset, but otherwise I/O work correctly.
- - On Lenovo P50 and Lenovo T470p, card detection and read-only switch are reversed.
+ - RTS522A on Lenovo P50s and Lenovo T470p, card detection and read-only switch are reversed.
    To adapt the driver: make -D RTSX_INVERSION.

 NOTE: